snkas/ns3-basic-sim-intro/chapters/4_ns3_basics.md

 ## Traffic-control

+The Internet stack maintains an interface for each `NetDevice`.
-The Internet stack Protocols when they want to send a packet out, they do not directly pass it to a `NetDevice` instead they give it to the `TrafficControlLayer`, which maintains a queue discipline (a more general version of a queue) for each interface.
-The word interface corresponds in general to a single `NetDevice`.
+The Internet stack Protocols do not directly pass outgoing packets to its respective `NetDevice`.
+Instead they give it to the `TrafficControlLayer`, which maintains a queueing discipline (a more general version of a queue) for each interface.
 After passing through the queue (discipline) in the `TrafficControlLayer` it is actually passed to the `NetDevice`.
 A `NetDevice` itself also has an internal queue.

-**Why is there a traffic control layer (/ queueing disciplines)?**

-At first glance, the traffic control layer seems to significantly complicate a single queue.
-The answer lies in the separation of concerns: the traffic-control layer takes care of "user-space" (i.e., applications/flows using the network) and the net-device takes care of actually transmitting (i.e., packets).
-In ns-3 everything is C++ code, and can be edited easily, as such beyond the "principle" the distinction of these concerns is arbitrary.
-However, in reality net-devices (i.e., network cards) are made up of ASICs with baked-in queue logic.
-As such, supporting all desirable configurable queue logic is very difficult, and it is "not its problem" (of course, traffic-control layer can make use of net-devices' built-in queues to be more efficient, like a hardware accelerator).

-As mentioned, the traffic-control layer arbitrates user-space needs.
-This is needed to guarantee good quality of experience for all applications: some of them want low latency (e.g., not get queued behind large flows) and some of them want a lot of bandwidth.
-As an extreme example of why you need arbitration: one application blasting UDP at 10 Gbit/s without congestion control to your net-device should (in most use cases) not make the net-device unusable for other applications.
+In ns-3 is simulation and consists only of C++ code, which can be edited easily.
+As such, from a simulation standpoint, it seems like the distinction between queueing discipline and net-device internal queue are rather arbitrary.
+In the previous version, ns-2, these were actually combined together!
+However, separating them is more accurate with the real-world which we are modeling (see previous chapter).
+Secondly, it is a good software engineering practice (i.e., decouple functionality) to have more maintainable code.
+It is thus important to keep this distinction!

 You might want to install different traffic-control on different nodes.
 E.g., if a Node is meant to be a Linux endpoint machine in an Internet setting, FqCoDel might be good.
-For things that represent switches, it might be that the type of switch you want to simulate does not have FqCoDel (which is most of them) supported and instead you want to do first-in-first-out (FIFO) or priority queuing.
+For things that represent switches, it might be that the type of switch you want to simulate does not have FqCoDel (which is most of them) supported and instead you want to do first-in-first-out (FIFO) or priority queuing (PFifoFast).
+You can even disable the traffic-control layer is not present on the switch you want to model.

 **Key takeaways:**